mgerasika/ua-video-online/readme.md

 # Short info

-Website scrapper that allow watch videos from [rezka](https://rezka.ag/) web site.
+[Temporary proxy-server not available because VPN problem in Ukraine] Website scrapper that allow watch videos from [rezka](https://rezka.ag/) web site.
 Scrapped only videos with ukrainian and original translations.
 Just for home usage - not commercial.
 All streams periodically stored in own db.
 Also all movies have relation to imdb website.

 # Stack